Exceptional Event Data

 The Department of Health (DOH) monitors the ambient air quality in Hawaii.
 The DOH compares the air quality to the National Ambient Air Quality Standards (NAAQS), numerical thresholds below which no health impacts are expected.
 When an area has pollutant levels lower (i.e., better) than the standards, that area is said to be in “attainment” of the NAAQS.

 Data that is influenced by exceptional events can be flagged and excluded when determining an area’s attainment status with the NAAQS.
-The DOH has made a request to the U.S. Environmental Protection Agency that Exceptional Event data from the 2012-2014 exceedances of the SO2 annual NAAQS at the Hilo, Mountain View, Ocean View and Pahala air stations be excluded from this determination.
-The request is supported by the Documentation for Natural Event Excluded Data (PDF).
+The DOH has made requests to the U.S. Environmental Protection Agency that Exceptional Event data from NAAQS exceedances be excluded from this determination.
+Please refer to the following Exceptional Event Packages:

 Related Topics